The Bride of Christ?

 Even the Old Testament confirms a marriage-like relationship between God and Jerusalem.
 Isaiah 62 states that God will rejoice over Jerusalem as a bridegroom rejoices over his bride (62:1, 5).

 I suspect the bride analogy is popular because it appeals to our worldly thinking.
 In most cultures, a bride is the center of attention and receives special treatment, which appeals to us.

 The Bible uses wedding terminology and shows believers at wedding ceremonies, but that doesn’t make us the bride any more than it makes us the bridegroom.

 Are there benefits to considering ourselves Christ’s bride?
 It might heighten our anticipation and even motivate us to prepare for his return.
 However, we don’t have to consider ourselves the bride to do that.

 Is it a problem to believe the church is the bride of Christ?
 If you think it’s okay to believe a human tradition, something Scripture doesn’t clearly support, then that’s your choice.
 The Bible shows there’s great benefit, however, to conforming our thinking to what it says.

-Describing the church as the bride of Christ is simply an analogy, a human tradition.
+Describing the church as the bride of Christ is a human tradition not supported by Scripture.